xatkit-bot-platform/xatkit-uml-platform/README.md

 Create and manipulate [UML](https://www.omg.org/spec/UML/About-UML/) (meta) models in Xatkit execution models.
 This platform is **not** bundled with the [Xatkit release](https://github.com/xatkit-bot-platform/xatkit-releases/releases).

+UML models are internally stored as instances of the Eclipse UML metamodel.
+To render them (see *Save* action below), we rely on [PlantuML](http://plantuml.com/): the UML model is transformed to PlantUML syntax and render by PlantUML before returning it back to the requester.

 ## Providers

 The UML platform does not define any provider.